S3 method for class 'mid.conditional'

 reference

-an integer specifying the index of the sample points to be used as reference point for the centered ICE plot.
-Default is 1.
-If negative, the maximum value of the variable is used.
+an integer specifying the index of the sample points to use as the reference for centering the c-ICE plot.

 dots

 logical.
-If TRUE, the points representing the predictions for each observation are plotted.
+If TRUE, points representing the actual predictions for each observation are plotted.

 sample